erf-model/ERF/Docs/sphinx_doc/validation/validation.rst

 where fuel and oxidizer are injected head-on from opposite sides forming a stagnation region.
 The fuel-oxidizer diffusion in the stagnation region determines the flame location.
-The results from a PeleC simulation are shown in the figure below.
+The results from a ERF simulation are shown in the figure below.
 The fuel (CH4) is injected from the left and air from the right.
 The temperature distribution indicates the flame location towards the oxidizer side.
 In a counter flow diffusion flame the key quantity to vary is the strain rate which